flame-code/FLAME/docs/12_ann.rst

 FLAME implements a range of artificial neural network (ANN) potentials.
-In the original Behler-Parrinello approach, the output values of ANNs are considered as atomic energies which sum up to the total enery of a system.
+In the original Behler-Parrinello approach, the output values of ANNs are considered as atomic energies which sum up to the total energy of a system.
 In the charge equilibration via neural network technique (CENT), the ANN serve as an intemediate step